Definition of Maxim

 “We like to judge others, but we do not like to be judged ourselves.”

 La Rochefoucauld has written many books on maxims and proverbs.
-Following are some of the popular maxims from his book.
+These are some of the more popular maxims from his book.

 Function of Maxim

-To qualify as a maxim, a statement must contain truth to reveal in a terse way.
-Writers, politicians, philosophers, artists, sportsmen and individuals use such sentences in their respective fields that they become maxims.
+To qualify as a maxim, a statement must contain a truth that is revealed in a terse way.
+Writers, politicians, philosophers, artists, sportsmen, and individuals use such sentences in their respective fields.
 These maxims bring a pinch of wit, making statements more appealing to the audience.
-It is also that these adages, proverbs, clichés and maxims are different types of aphoristic sayings that become relevant and turn into everyday sayings with the passage of time.
+It is also that these adages, proverbs, clichés, and maxims are different types of aphoristic sayings that become relevant to many people and situations, turning into everyday sayings with the passage of time.